 Two big examples are comet Kohoutek from 1973/74 and Comet ISON from 2013.

 Kohoutek was predicted to be the “comet of the century,” and baby boomers especially remember the media hype.
 Even though it was visible to the naked eye, it hardly looked impressive and became synonymous with disappointment.
-Because of the public backlash, astronomers grew wary of raising public awareness over potential great comets, and three years later, Comet West (also known as the Great Comet of 1976) went largely unreported.
+Because of the public backlash, astronomers grew wary of raising public awareness over potential great comets, and thus a couple years years later, Comet West (also known as the Great Comet of 1976) went largely unreported.
 If you were of sound and mind in 1976 and don’t remember hearing about Comet West, that’s why!

 ISON was predicted to get very bright due to an extremely close fly by of the Sun, with some even going as far as saying, “it could get brighter than the Moon!”
 But then its rate of brightening slowed down considerably, and when it passed the Sun, the comet disintegrated.
 Had ISON stayed intact, it would have been well placed for northern observers and still could have put on a decent, but not “great” show.